leechuck/leechuck/README.md

-- 👋 Hi, I’m @leechuck
-- 👀 I’m interested in ontologies and bioinformatics.
+- 👋 Hi, I’m @leechuck or Robert irl.
+I’m interested in bioinformatics, knowledge representation, and in particular ontologies.
+You can reach me as @leechuck on Twitter.
-- 🌱 I’m currently learning homotopy type theory.
-- 📫 How to reach me: @leechuck on Twitter.

 <!---
 leechuck/leechuck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.